-Cork comes from the cork oak tree that grows in the Mediterranean.
-The cork is the bark of the tree that splits from it naturally every 10 years or so.
-The cork used in floors is the same type of cork that comes in a wine bottle.
+Cork is the bark of the tree that splits from it naturally every 10 years or so.
+This cork that is used in floors is the same type of cork that comes in a wine bottle.

 While cork may seem soft, especially after it’s removed from a wine bottle, it’s actually a very durable substance.
 After it’s made into floor tiles, it’s treated so its durability and functionality are increased.

 Cork is as durable as most hardwood and laminate flooring, but it does require occasional buffing and sealing.